FalkTannhaeuser/Detectron.pytorch/README.md

   - Note that recent toolsets as e.g. "VC++ 2017 version 15.8 v14.15 latest v141 tools"
     don't work with the CUDA compiler!

-Launch Cygwin Bash prompt (Git Bash should work too - to be confirmed!), then
+Launch Cygwin Bash prompt or Git Bash prompt, then
 ```bash
 cd lib
 ./cygwin_make.sh
 ```
-If you use a virtual environment of Ananconda Python, you need to specify it's name as argument,:
+If you use a virtual environment of Anaconda Python, you need to specify its name as argument, e.g.:
 ```bash
 cd lib
 ./cygwin_make.sh py_with_torch